-There's actually two capitol buildings in Frankfort.
-The site of the current capitol was decided by the Kentucky General Assembly in 1904, and its construction was finished in 1910; this is where the state government now meets to do business.
-Although it might not have the same charm as the historic Old Capitol building, self-guided tours can take you past points of interest like its famous Floral Clock and towering statue of Abraham Lincoln.
+There are actually two capitol buildings in Frankfort.
+The current capitol was finished in 1910; this is where the state government now meets to do business.
+It might not have the same charm as the historic Old Capitol building.
+But self-guided tours can take you past points of interest like its famous Floral Clock and towering statue of Abraham Lincoln.

 Although there aren't any state or national parks very close to Frankfort, the city does have quite a few green spaces to visit.
-These include Leslie Morris Park at Fort Hill, Capitol View Park, and the scenic Cove Spring Park, among others.
+These include Leslie Morris Park at Fort Hill, Capitol View Park, and the scenic Cove Spring Park.

-Also, although it isn't technically a park, you might consider checking out the old Frankfort Cemetery, where you can visit sites like Daniel Boone's grave and the resting place of the man who baptized General George Washington.
+Although it isn't technically a park, you might consider checking out the old Frankfort Cemetery.
+There, you can visit sites like Daniel Boone's grave and the resting place of the man who baptized General George Washington.

-A few bourbon distilleries are located in the city of Frankfort, the most well known of which is the Buffalo Trace Distillery.
+A few bourbon distilleries are located in the city of Frankfort, the most well-known of which is the Buffalo Trace Distillery.
 Several different tours are offered on their grounds, including a tasting tour and a nighttime ghost tour.
-Just a short drive from the city you'll find the distilleries of other famous brands like Woodford Reserve and Bulleit.
-In addition to distilleries, there's also a couple of vineyards and wineries in the area.
+Just a short drive from the city, you'll find the distilleries of other famous brands like Woodford Reserve and Bulleit.
+In addition to distilleries, there are also a couple of vineyards and wineries in the area.

-Downtown Frankfort is full of historic sites and architecture any fan of the American past will enjoy.
-From the old State Arsenal that houses the Kentucky Military History Museum, to the Liberty Hall Historic Site, there's a lot to take in.
-Additionally, most of it can easily be done on foot or bike.
+Downtown Frankfort is full of historical sites and architecture any fan of the American past will enjoy.
+There's a lot to take in, from the old State Arsenal that houses the Kentucky Military History Museum to the Liberty Hall Historic Site.
+Additionally, most of it can quickly be done on foot or by bike.

-Only a few blocks from the Old State Capitol Building you'll also find the Kentucky Governor's Mansion.
-The mansion is constructed in the French "beaux arts" style that borrows from Greek and Roman design.
+You'll find the Kentucky Governor's Mansion only a few blocks from the Old State Capitol Building.
+The mansion is constructed in the French "beaux arts" style borrowed from Greek and Roman design.

 There are two areas dedicated to conservation and preservation right outside the city.
-Salato Wildlife Center is on the east side of the city, past the airport, and offers nature exhibits, fishing, and hiking.
-In South Frankfort, you'll find the Buckley Wildlife Sanctuary, which is administered by the Central Kentucky Audubon Society.
+Salato Wildlife Center is on the east side of the town, past the airport, and offers nature exhibits, fishing, and hiking.
+In South Frankfort, you'll find the Buckley Wildlife Sanctuary, administered by the Central Kentucky Audubon Society.

 Know any fun things folks shouldn't miss when visiting Frankfort, KY?
 Let us know all about it on our Wide Open Roads Facebook!